MaP: A Unified Framework for Reliable Evaluation of Pre-training Dynamics: Experiment

 where $R_{PT}(i)$ and $R_{SFT}(i)$ are the performance ranks of model $i$ before and after fine-tuning, respectively, and $\mathbb{I}[\cdot]$ is the indicator function.
 A PRR of 0 indicates perfect rank consistency, while a PRR of 0.5 implies that pre-training evaluation provides no predictive signal for downstream rankings.

 \paragraph{Models and benchmarks} To enable fine-grained analysis of the training trajectory, we conduct experiments using intermediate checkpoints from our own pre-trained models.
-Our primary model is a Mixture-of-Experts (MoE) model with 16.3B total parameters and 1.4B active parameters.
+Our model incorporates both dense and Mixture-of-Experts (MoE) architectures, with total parameter counts spanning from 1B to 8B.
+In the MoE variant, 1.4B parameters are activated.
+In our analysis experiments, we default to the largest MoE model.
 Comprehensive details regarding our model architecture and specific training parameters are provided in Appendix~\ref{setup}.

 We evaluate performance across various benchmark categories: \textbf{General} (AGIEval~\citep{agieval}, RACE~\citep{race}, SQuAD2.0~\citep{squad2}); \textbf{Knowledge} (e.g., MMLU~\citep{mmlu}, CMMLU~\citep{cmmlu}, C-Eval~\citep{ceval}); \textbf{Math} (e.g., GSM8K~\citep{gsm8k}, MATH~\citep{math}, GSM-Plus~\citep{gsm-plus}, CMATH~\citep{cmath}); and \textbf{Code} (e.g., HumanEval~\citep{humaneval}, MBPP~\citep{mbpp}, HumanEval-Plus~\citep{mbpp+}, MBPP-Plus~\citep{mbpp+}).
 To manage the computational cost associated with the Pass@k metric, we report its results on a representative subset of key generative tasks: GSM8K, MATH, HumanEval, and MBPP.
 All experiments are implemented using the OpenCompass framework~\citep{contributors2023opencompass}.